 1963 - Sheikh Mujibur Rahman (Mujib) assumes the leadership of the Awami League, which is now East Pakistan's dominant political party.
 Mujib emerges as leader of the Bengali autonomy movement.

 1965 - Skirmishes break out between Pakistani and Indian forces along the border at the Rann of Kutch in the southeast in April.
 They spread to Kashmir.
 The skirmishes at the Rann of Kutch are soon resolved but the conflict in Kashmir proves more intractable and develops into the Second Indo-Pakistani War.

-1966 - In March Yahya Khan is appointed as commander-in-chief of the Pakistan Army and promoted from major-general to lieutenant-general.
-He is instrumental in reorganising and modernising the Pakistan Army.
+1966 - Yahya Khan is promoted to lieutenant-general.
+In March he is appointed as commander-in-chief of the Pakistan Army.
+Yahya Khan is instrumental in reorganising and modernising the Pakistan Army.
 He works to improve communications, decentralise decision making, increase the strength of the infantry and create an independent command structure in the East.

 In February, at a meeting of Pakistani opposition parties held in Lahore, Mujib presents a six-point political and economic program for achieving autonomy for the East.